maccoss/fulcrum/README.md

    (or whatever the root package is named in the Python import namespace).
 This folder should contain an `__init__.py` which imports/re-exports the key symbols in the library.

+   This file MUST also set up the necessary version information (this is required by `setuptools_scm` which is used in the build and release process set up by this project template):

+    ```python
+"""
+project-name: <help string>

+Exports:

+- TODO
+  """

+# Initialize the package.
+try:
+from importlib.metadata import version, PackageNotFoundError

+    try:
+        __version__ = version("package-name")  # TODO: update me!
+    except PackageNotFoundError:
+        pass

+except ImportError:
+from pkg_resources import get_distribution, DistributionNotFound

+    try:
+        __version__ = get_distribution("package-name").version  # TODO: update me!
+    except DistributionNotFound:
+        pass

+# Here is where we can export public functions and classes.
+# from .package import Symbol  # import relative to this package to avoid namespace collisions
+    ```
 4. Follow the instructions in `CONTRIBUTING.md` to contribute to the project.

 ## Installation